-Our founder and Chief Executive Officer, Patrick Priestner, has been directly involved in the retail automotive industry since 1974.
+Our founder and Executive Chairman.
+Patrick Priestner, has been directly involved in the retail automotive industry since 1974.
 He was one of the founders of a predecessor to COAG when, in 1993, it purchased a franchised automobile dealership in Edmonton, Alberta that had been in business since 1952.
 In 2001, after growing the business to five franchised automobile dealerships, we began to implement our strategy of becoming a national multi-location automobile dealership group in Canada, a strategy that had been successfully executed by that time by owners of several franchised automobile dealers in the United States.
-Between 2001 and 2010, we grew by acquiring and successfully integrating the operations of fifteen existing franchised automobile dealerships and establishing three "open-point" dealerships.
+Between 2001 and 2012, we grew by acquiring and successfully integrating the operations of seventeen existing franchised automobile dealerships and establishing three "Open Point" dealerships, and we also sold the assets of one of our dealerships.